Make the most of your CV

 - A calculator is allowed and is recommended.

-- For practice test 2 you will probably want to use a pen, paper and a calculator as you will be required to make calculations (e.g. multiplications, percentages, ratios, etc).
+- For the numerical/ quantitative test, you will probably want to use a pen, paper and a calculator as you will be required to make calculations (e.g. multiplications, percentages, ratios, etc.)

 - Choose somewhere quiet with a good internet connection